Vietnam.vn - Nền tảng quảng bá Việt Nam

 Complications

-- Bowel obstruction: Crohn's disease affects the thickness of the intestinal wall.
-Over time, parts of the intestine can become scarred and narrowed, blocking the flow of digested and absorbed food through the digestive tract.
-As a result, surgery may be required to remove the part of the intestine that is blocking the digestive tract.
+- Intestinal obstruction: Crohn's disease affects the thickness of the intestinal wall.
+Over time, parts of the intestine can scar and narrow, blocking the flow of digested and absorbed food through the digestive tract.
+As a result, patients may require surgery to remove the obstructed portion of the intestine.

 - Ulcers: Chronic inflammation can lead to ulcers anywhere in the digestive tract, including the mouth and anus.